manzottiflavio/manzottiflavio/README.md

 - 👋 Olá
-- 🌱 I’m currently learning javascript, sql, nodeJs, mysql, html, css.
+- 🌱 I’m currently learning javascript, sql, nodeJs, mysql, html, css,sqliye.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me manzottiflavio22@gmail.com